jolocom/jolocom-lib/docs/interactionFlows.rst

   }

 .. note:: The ``metadata.asynchronous`` and ``requestedInput`` keys are not currently used, and act as placeholders.
 We are awaiting further standardisation efforts.
-    An example of such standardisation initiatives is the `Credential Manifest <https://github.com/decentralized-identity/credential-manifest/blob/master/explainer.md>`_ proposal.
+    An example of such standardisation initiatives is the `Presentation Exchange specification <https://identity.foundation/presentation-exchange/>`_ proposal.

 The ``renderInfo`` is used to describe how a credential should be rendered and is currently supported by the Jolocom Smartwallet.
-It allows for a variety of graphical descriptors in it's format:
+The currently supported options are:

 .. code-block:: typescript